MilowB/DonatelloPyzza/README.md

     from donatellopyzza import Action
     from donatellopyzza import Feedback

-`Game` is a class that you will use to create a game instance. `Action` and `Feedback` define the different action and feedback types.
+`Game` is a class that you will use to create a game instance. `Action` and `Feedback` define the different actions and feedbacks types.
 You can use the following actions in your code:

     FORWARD -> make your turtle go one step forward TURN_RIGHT -> your turtle will turn on its right